f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |security|

 4. This will display the security dashboard in the right pane.
-The initial view provides a high-level snapshot of security activity within the namespace, including Threat Intelligence detections, BOT traffic, DDoS events, WAF violations, and other security-related events.
+The initial view provides a high level snapshot of security activity within the namespace, including Threat Intelligence detections, BOT traffic, DDoS events, WAF violations, and other security related events.
 This overview enables teams to quickly assess the overall security posture and identify areas that may require further investigation.

     |securitydb|